lordgugu/ShadowsOfValentiaBlitzkrieg/quests/README.md

   - Requires Blue Cheese
   - Completed with Celica after the Zofia Castle Ambush

-- The Grand Duke of Dairy #3
+- The Grand Duke of Dairy #3 - COMPLETED
   - Gotten from the Cheese Lover at the Central Hall
   - Requires Pegasus Cheese
+  - Completed with Alm after the Siege of Desaix's Fortress

 ### Seabound Shrine Interior